allaboutapps/go-starter/README.md

 # development@XXXXXXXXX:/app$
 # You should now have a docker shell...
+# You may also work directly in the shell VSCode provides after connecting via CMD+SHIFT+P "Remote-Containers: Reopen in Container"

 # If you have forked this project:
 # change the go project module name and create a new README